0xWhoami35/Perl-Alfa-Rce/README.md

 # Perl-Alfa-Rce

 ## About tools
 This tools only working for filename `perl.alfa` but doesn't all it's work and this tools can mass targets also single target .
+If Code execution successfully the tool will saved as `results.txt` .
 I hope you all enjoy it :)

 ## Usage